cassiobolba/Data-Engineering/fundamentals_data_engineering.md

 **DE Lifecycle:** It is just a subset of Data Lifecycle.
 **Data Lifecycle:** All data lifespan from source system where DE have no control until de BI dashboard.
 #### Generation: Source Systems
+Some evaluations a DE should consider about the source systems:
+* What are the essential characteristics of the data source?
+Is it an application?
+A swarm of IoT devices?
+* How is data persisted in the source system?
+Is data persisted long term, or is it temporary and quickly deleted?
+* At what rate is data generated?
+How many events per second?
+How many gigabytes per hour?
+* What level of consistency can data engineers expect from the output data?
+If you’re running data-quality checks against the output data, how often do data inconsistencies occur—nulls where they aren’t expected, lousy formatting, etc.?
+* How often do errors occur?
+* Will the data contain duplicates?
+* Will some data values arrive late, possibly much later than other messages produced simultaneously?
+* What is the schema of the ingested data?
+Will data engineers need to join across several tables or even several systems to get a complete picture of the data?
+* If schema changes (say, a new column is added), how is this dealt with and communicated to downstream stakeholders?
+* How frequently should data be pulled from the source system?
+* For stateful systems (e.g., a database tracking customer account information), is data provided as periodic snapshots or update events “rom change data capture (CDC)?
+What’s the logic for how changes are performed, and how are these tracked in the source database?
+* Running Analytical queries on source system can affect its performance?
+* Who/what is the data provider that will transmit the data for downstream consumption?
+* Will reading from a data source impact its performance?
+* Does the source system have upstream data dependencies?
+What are the characteristics of these upstream systems?
+* Are data-quality checks in place to check for late or missing data?
+* Choose the best approach for schema: *Schemaless* is when you store and adapt the schema as it arrives.
+Or *fixed schema* is used when already saving data on databases.

+#### Storage
+This is one of the most complex stages of data lifecycle as it is present on all stages of a data pipeline.
+There are many storage solutions (databases, object storage, lakehouse...), they have a variety of purposes.
+Evaluating storage systems and the mains Key engineering considerations: